Dig Deeper, Go Farther!

 Seminary and Graduate School Placement

-Many Samford Biblical Studies and Religion students go on to earn advanced degrees from a host of prestigious national and international institutions.
+Many Samford biblical and religious studies students go on to earn advanced degrees from a host of prestigious national and international institutions.
 Among other places, recent graduates have been accepted to pursue further study at Asbury Theological Seminary, Beeson Divinity School (Samford University), Candler School of Theology (Emory University), Duke Divinity School (Duke University), Fuller Theological Seminary, George W. Truett Theological Seminary (Baylor University), Gordon-Conwell Theological Seminary, McAfee School of Theology (Mercer University), Midwestern Baptist Theological Seminary, New Orleans Baptist Theological Seminary, Oxford University, Princeton Theological Seminary, The Seattle School of Theology and Psychology, Southeastern Baptist Theological Seminary, The Southern Baptist Theological Seminary, The University of Aberdeen, The University of Alabama at Birmingham, Wake Forest University and Wake Forest University School of Divinity, Wesley Theological Seminary, Yale Divinity School.

-About the Department of Religion
+About the Department of Biblical and Religious Studies

 We seek to model the integration of a vibrant faith in Christ with a commitment to pursuing academic excellence in the highest tradition of Christian scholarship in the teaching of biblical studies, Christian theology and ministry, as well as the history, sociology, and philosophy of religion.